kcgrimes/grimes-simple-revive/README.md

 ////Editable parameters, sorted by category and relevance - Please adjust values to suit your application.
 //Generic
 G_PvP = true; //true = PvP mission where there are more than one playable sides (PvP, TvT, etc), false = players only on one side (CoOp, SP, etc).
-G_Enemy_AI_Unconscious = true; //true = Enemy AI can be revived, dragged, and carried by enemy players (only recommended for PvP), false = disabled
+G_Enemy_AI_Incapacitated = true; //true = Enemy AI can be revived, dragged, and carried by enemy players (only recommended for PvP), false = disabled
 	G_Friendly_Side = WEST; //Side of friendly units if the above is false G_Briefing = true; //true = information, how to, and credits will be displayed on ingame briefing screen.
 Can be used in conjunction with your own briefing. false = disabled.

 //Revive
 G_Revive_System = true; //Whether the revive system will be used or not. true = enabled, false = disabled.
 G_Revive_Time_Limit = 300; //Amount of time (in seconds) unit is available to be revived, before being forced to respawn.
 If -1, no time limit.
-G_Revive_DownsPerLife = 0; //Number of times unit can go Unconscious in single life.
+G_Revive_DownsPerLife = 0; //Number of times unit can go Incapacitated in single life.
 0 = Unlimited, integer > 0 = limit of downs per life.
 G_Revive_Can_Revive = []; //Classnames of units that can revive.
 Wrap in quotes, separate by commas.
 If empty, all can revive.
 G_Revive_Time_To = 10; //Time (in seconds) required for reviver to complete revive action G_Revive_Requirement = 0; //1 or greater = number of FAKs (single use) or Medikit (unlimited use) needed to revive (and treat still).
 0 = Those items only needed to treat, not revive (stock).
-G_Revive_Black_Screen = 0; //1 = While Unconscious/waiting for revive, screen stays black.
+G_Revive_Black_Screen = 0; //1 = While Incapacitated/waiting for revive, screen stays black.
 0 = Screen goes black at death then fades back in, with surroundings visible.
 G_Revive_Action_Color = "#FFCC00"; //HTML color code that will be the color of the Revive, Drag, Carry, and Load/Unload action text.
 Default is Orange.
 G_Revive_Load_Types = ["Car","Tank","Helicopter","Truck"]; //Add or remove strings of types of units that wounded can be loaded into
 G_Eject_Occupants = false; //If killed while in a vehicle, the revivable unit is ejected from the vehicle.
 True = enabled, false = disabled.